nogibjj/Rishika_Randev_Mini_11/README.md

 5. Create a test_main.py script which ensures that the Databricks DBFS file path is accessible.

 ## ☑️ Databricks
 Databricks notebooks were used to create the Python scripts and then run them on a personal compute.
+The changes on Databricks were later synced to GitHub.
 To set up a personal compute, follow these settings:
 <img width="1106" alt="Screenshot 2024-11-18 at 8 04 15 PM" src="https://github.com/user-attachments/assets/60e929fd-70b7-4088-a0c4-cfa5eeaad2bb">